geofflamrock/stack/README.md

 - Optionally either create a new branch from the source branch, or add an existing branch to the stack.
 - If you chose to create or add a branch you can switch to that branch to start work.

+By default new branches are only created locally, you can either use the `--push` option or use the `stack push` command to push the branch to the remote.

 ### Working within a stack

 Working within a stack is the same as working with Git as per normal, make your changes on the branch, commit them and push them to the remote.
 You likely have your own tooling and workflows for this, you can continue to use them.